gold-meridian/tml-build/README.md

 ---

-There are a lot, but here's a quick rundown:
+There are a lot, but here's a quick rundown (unchecked items are not yet implemented):

 - [x] no need to place the mod in `ModSources`, it can resolve tModLoader from *anywhere*,
 - [x] easy tModLoader version referencing/switching,